leo/args/README.md

 const path = args.raw._[1]
 ```

+### .showHelp()

+Outputs the usage information based on the options and comments you've registered so far.

 ## Configuration

 By default, the module already registers some default options (e.g. "version" and "help"), as well as a command named "help".
 These things have been implemented to make creating CLIs easier for beginners.
 However, they can also be disabled by taking advantage of the following properties.